ironscar/unreal-engine-dev-starter/docs/engine.md

   - Add them to the `Input Mapping Configuration`
   - For `MoveForward`, we give it `W` and `S` keyboard mappings with `S` having a `Negate` modifier
   - For `MoveSideways`, we give it `A` and `D` keyboard mappings with `A` having a `Negate` modifier
-  - In `CharacterPlayerController` C++ class, add two new `UPROPERTY` fields for the new actions and add the binding functions for them like were done before
+  - In `CharacterPlayerController` C++ class, add two new `UPROPERTY` fields for the new actions and add the binding functions for them
+	- This time we bind on `Started` and `Completed` instead of `Triggered`
+	- `Triggered` fires multilpe time while event occurs but the others only happen at the start and end
+	- We do this because we want to track when the event stops and `Triggered` does not help us do that
+	- `Completed` will send a value of zero
   - Both Movement actions are Axis 1D so take a `FInputAction` argument in the binding functions and cast it to `float`
-    - it will send 1 for `W/D` and -1 for `A/S` and call the trigger binding functions for every frame its kept pressed
+    - it will send 1 for `W/D` and -1 for `A/S` and call the trigger binding functions
-  - For `MoveForward`, we create a method with the same name on the pawn C++ class and call that with the value
+  - For `MoveForward`, we create a method `SetMoveForward` on the pawn C++ class and call that with the value
-	- Internally, it sets `AddMovementInput` taking the `ForwardVector` and the input value
+	- Internally, it sets the `CurrentSpeed` of the pawn to a constant `Walk Speed` multiplied by the directional value argument
+	- If `Completed`, its set to zero, otherwise it is `25` or `-25` based on the key
 	- This is same for both FPS and 3PS
+	- We also set a boolean flag to specify if its moving forward
-	- We use `SetActorLocation` with New Location as `CurrentLocation + (ForwardVector * Direction)`
+	- In Tick, we check if `abs(CurrentSpeed) > 0` and use `SetActorLocation` with New Location as `CurrentLocation + (ForwardVector * CurrentSpeed)`
   - For `MoveSideways`, we create a new method in the pawn C++ class too
 	- For FPS, it doesn't change the forward vector and makes character go sideways
+	  -	We set a boolean flag to specify if its moving sideways, and other parts remain the same as for forward
-	  -	We use `SetActorLocation` with New Location as `CurrentLocation + (RightVector * Direction)`
+	  -	We use `SetActorLocation` with New Location as `CurrentLocation + (RightVector * CurrentSpeed)`
 	- For 3PS, it makes the character turn sideways and then move forward
 	  - Try to get the `Skeletal Mesh` component and rotate that and move along its forward vector [TRY]